ringcentral/ringcentral-embeddable/docs/widget-event.md

 # The Web Widget Event

-The Widget provide some events that developer can get data from it.
+The Widget provides some events that developer can get data from it.
 It is based on [postMessage](https://developer.mozilla.org/en-US/docs/Web/API/Window/postMessage) API.

 ## Web phone call event